On L\'evy processes conditioned to avoid zero: Proofs of the main results

 \section{Proofs of the main results}

+We will first prove Theorem~\ref{propofh}.
+Recall that in Section~\ref{spofh} we proved the claims in (i) and (ii).
+Here we will prove (iii).

-\begin{proof}[Proof of (iii) in Theorem \ref{propertiesofh}] The first part of the proof is inspired in the proof of Lemma 1 in \cite{Chaumont-Doney05}.
-Let $\mathbf{e}_q$ be an exponential random variable with parameter $q>0$ and independent of $(X,\mathbb{P})$.
-We claim that for $q>0$, $x\in\mathbb{R}$, it holds,
+\begin{proof}[Proof of (iii) in Theorem \ref{propofh}] The first part of the proof is inspired by the proof of Lemma 1 in \cite{Chaumont-Doney05}.
+Let $\mathbf{e}_q$ be an exponential random variable with parameter $q>0$, and independent of $(X,\mathbb{P})$.
+We claim that for $q>0$, $x\in\mathbb{R}$,

-Indeed, by (\ref{eq1818}), we have
+Indeed, by (\ref{equ1818}), we have